 Khadi Gramodyog Prayog Samiti is indulged in the research and training in spinning, weaving, solar energy and biogas.
 Gujarat Harijan Sevak Sangh works for eradication of untouchability.
 Environmental Sanitation Institute is operated for conducting research in rural health and sanitation.
 For the comfortable stay and comfort of the guests the trust manages an Ashram Guest House located next to Hriday Kunj.

-Archive houses around 34066 letters by Gandhiji, 8781 pages of manuscripts of Gandhi’s articles that appeared in Harijan, Harijanbandhu and Harijansevak, negatives of 6367 photographs of Gandhi and his associates.
+Archive houses around 34066 letters by Gandhiji, 8781 pages of manuscripts of Gandhi’s articles that appeared in Harijan, Harijanbandhu and Harijansevak, and negatives of 6367 photographs of Gandhi and his associates.
 There are around 30000 books, 155 felicitation letters received by Gandhiji and a collection of coins and postal stamps.

 Entry Fees and Timings of Sabarmati Ashram

 Ashram is open from 8.30 am in the morning till 6.30 pm in the evening on all days.
 There is no charge for entering the ashram.
-A larger group of people or student group can visit the ashram informing the ashram beforehand for availing a guided tour.
+A larger group of people or student groups can visit the ashram informing the ashram beforehand for availing a guided tour.